-We all hate to love them, and love to hate them; ‘standards’ are the cookie cutter codes of practice that everyone follows in some form or fashion – be it standards by which we educate, standards by which we are obliged to meet for occupational health and safety, or even standards of care offered by a medical professional.
+We all hate to love them, and love to hate them; ‘standards’ are the cookie cutter codes of practice that everyone follows in some form or fashion – be it standards by which we educate, standards by which we are obligated to meet for occupational health and safety, or even standards of care offered by a medical professional.

-In the diving lore, scientific diving in particular, standards are often a hotly debated topic, and with good reason.
-Thirty years ago the community set a precedent that diving in support of research or scientific tasks was exempt from the United States’ Occupational Safety & Health Administration (OSHA) Code of Federal Regulations that pertain to commercial diving, or diving for ‘work’.
+In diving lore, scientific diving in particular, standards are often a hotly debated topic, and with good reason.
+Almost 40 years ago the community set a precedent that diving in support of research or scientific tasks was exempt from the United States’ Occupational Safety & Health Administration (OSHA) Code of Federal Regulations that pertain to commercial diving, or diving for ‘work’.
 While that seems like a lifetime ago, in the legal world that is recent history, and in the diving world, well, we’re still wearing diapers as far as I’m concerned.

 Why the fight?